Christina11010/Christina11010/README.md

 👩🏻‍💻 3 years of self-taught programming experiences
 👩🏻‍🎓 Current Master of IT student with BA degree in Psychology at the University of Melbourne in Australia 👾 Strong passion for problem-solving and track record of delivering high-quality work on time
-📥 Shoot me a message if you need a website made, whether it's a portfolio, or a website for your new business
+📥 Shoot me a message if you need a website made
 📧 How to reach me: [Email](christina0606yy@gmail.com) or [LinkedIn](https://www.linkedin.com/in/christina-yuan-39bb3416b/)

 # 👩🏻‍💻 Tech Stack